YEAR ENDED DECEMBER 31, 2019

 As part of its due diligence efforts, Merit also has developed a Conflict Minerals Policy (available at http://www.merit.com/about/conflict-minerals-policy/) and a Code of Conduct for Suppliers (available at http://www.merit.com/about/code-of-conduct-for-suppliers/).
 The Code of Conduct for Suppliers was recently updated to include important expectations in the area of Corporate Social Responsibility (CSR), particularly labor standards.
 These two documents outline the expectations Merit has for its suppliers, as well as steps Merit may choose to take for any non-compliance by its suppliers with the Policy or Code of Conduct.

-Merit plans to continue to improve its due diligence process in 2019 to further mitigate the risk that the necessary 3TG in Merit’s products does not finance or benefit armed groups in the Democratic Republic of Congo or adjoining countries.
+Merit plans to continue to improve its due diligence process in 2020 to further mitigate the risk that the necessary 3TG in Merit’s products does not finance or benefit armed groups in the Democratic Republic of the Congo or adjoining countries.
 These improvements include:

 - Continuing to strengthen engagement with relevant suppliers, including modifying its due diligence system and supplier database to ensure that its communications are focused on those suppliers most likely to provide Merit with the subject 3TG metals in question.